bbrownekianda/docs/getting-started/plan_process.md

 Design considers what a process needs to do and how it might look.
 Information can be gathered through various methods like Really Round Robin, hackathons and surveys, and captured in product vision boards.
 Using the 5W's of who, what, when, where and why, along with how, can help in project initiation phases to get the necessary information.

-In particular consider what **forms** do you need in your process?
+In particular consider what **forms** do you need in your process.
 What kind of **fields** will be used to get the data you seek?
 What about information you need to provide to form users?
 Connecting to **datasources** like information in SharePoint, Salesforce or SAP will make your processes dynamic and always up to date.

 In the example of a Training Request process, two forms are required: 1) Training Request form and 2) Training Approval form.
 Information sought is listed below with potential field types in brackets.
-Information provided by each form, for example a SharePoint list is also listed.
+Information provided by each form, for example a SharePoint list for users to scroll through, is also listed.

 | 1) Training Request Form  |                                      |                                  |                            |
 | ------------------------- | ------------------------------------ | -------------------------------- | -------------------------- |